Veterinary Medicine MS and PhD Program

 Meet the current Veterinary Medicine graduate students

 MS and PhD students in VMED are engaged in research related to animal and human health and welfare.
 Our students study infectious and zoonotic diseases, the development of novel treatments for cancer and other diseases, genetic research and therapies, virology and bacteriology, and ecosystem and wildlife health, among other areas of research.
+Click below to learn more about the VMED students.

 Meet the Veterinary Medicine faculty